 When you are choosing the colors you want to use, ensure you consider the meaning of the color in the viewer’s culture.
 In fact, it is better you even use colors that are generally accepted to have a particular meaning.
 For instance, everyone knows color red is used to represent danger, and the color green is used to represent forest or anything plants at all.
 So you can use the color green to represent a forest when you are creating the chart.
 This way the viewers will easily understand the chart.

-Then, when it comes with choosing colors to encode genders, consider not going with the blue-pink combination, but choose a warmer color for female, and a cool color for men.
+Then, when it comes to choosing colors to encode genders, consider not going with the blue-pink combination, but choose a warmer color for female, and a cool color for men.
 It is known generally that women love warm colors and men love cool colors, except in rare cases.

 Use Colors That Matches the Color of the Themes

 It is also a good practice to ensure the color you are using for the data visualization matches the theme of the presentation.
 This helps to reflect an image of the organization and much more professional.
-Also, by using the same color your chart won’t be looking like a drawing made by a fourth grader.
+Also, by using the same color your chart won’t be looking like a drawing made by a fourth-grader.

-Whenever you are creating a data visualization, always remember that the primary objective of creating the chart is for viewers to have a better understanding of particular information, and to also provide better insight and clarity to the information.
+Whenever you are creating data visualization, always remember that the primary objective of creating the chart is for viewers to have a better understanding of particular information, and to also provide better insight and clarity to the information.

 Remember this primary objective at all times and choose the right colors for your charts, and you will never go wrong when deciding colors for your visualization.